 Questions?
 Please connect with us 7 days a week by calling the number above, or just fill out the Quick Contact Form on this page.

 You’ll first need to obtain construction financing.
 But before you get in front of a lender there’s some homework you need to do in advance.
-You’ll typically need to own the land you’re going to build on or otherwise be prepared to come to the construction loan settlement with additional cash to acquire the lot on which you intend to build.
-The land you own will be a part of your equity when the construction loan is being processed.
+Most lenders typically require that you own the land in advance.
+However, new options are available that permit buyers to purchase the land and construction as one package.
+Note, if you do already own your land, this will be a part of your equity when the construction loan is being processed.
 Construction loans will generally require a minimum of 10 percent down payment in most cases, please note this.

-*NOTE: The 10% down payment requirement does not apply to new homes that are initially being constructed and financed entirely by the new home builder.
+*NOTE: The 10% down payment requirement does not apply to new homes that are initially being constructed and financed entirely by a new home builder.
 An example would be a new community spec home that the buyer is purchasing directly from the builder.
 In cases like this, the builder already owns the land and has either built or will be building a home for you.
 Lenders view transactions like this the same as any other mortgage for an existing home and not “construction to perm” financing.
 Qualified buyers in these cases have Jumbo financing options available up to 95% financing for loan amounts up to $2,000,000.
 Read more about the regular Jumbo purchase requirements here.

 You probably already have a good idea of what you’re looking for.
 You know how many bedrooms you want.
 Everything you want is possible but you need to determine what you truly want.
 Don’t be surprised when you make additions you hadn’t even thought of as you self-design your luxury home.
 Even when you think you’re done new ideas seem to always pop up.
 Changes in construction plans are common.